NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/cases/aa202301_bert-based-disinformation-classifier.md

 subtitle: |
   Problem statement (AA:2023:01:P) and advice document (AA:2023:01:A)
 image: /images/algoprudence/AA202301/Cover.png
-form:
+form1:
-  title: React to the normative judgement of the advice commission
+  title: React to this normative judgement
   content: >-
     Your reaction will be sent to the team maintaining algoprudence.
-A team will review your response and, if it complies with the guidelines (to be published later), it will be placed in the Discussion & debate section above.
+A team will review your response and, if it complies with the guidelines, it will be placed in the Discussion & debate section above.
   button_text: Submit
   backend_link: 'https://formspree.io/f/xyyrjyzr'